zhutao100/qwen-image-mps/README.md

   - CPU: `float32`
 - Uses a light positive conditioning suffix for quality
 - Generates at a 16:9 resolution (default `1664x928`)
-- Saves the output as `example-YYYYMMDD-HHMMSS.png`
+- Saves the output as `image-YYYYMMDD-HHMMSS.png` for a single image, or `image-YYYYMMDD-HHMMSS-1.png`, `image-YYYYMMDD-HHMMSS-2.png`, ... when using `--num-images`
 - Prints the full path of the saved image

 ### Fast Mode (Lightning LoRA)